omega8cc/boa/docs/ABUSE-GUARD.md

 > **Under the hood.** `guest-water.sh` also refreshes the `csf.allow` provider ranges
 > (Cloudflare, Googlebot, Google's special-case crawlers — the AdsBot / Mediapartners /
 > SERP-favicon-fetcher family, published separately from googlebot.json — Bingbot, the
-> two uptime monitors Pingdom and UptimeRobot, and — behind
+> two uptime monitors Pingdom and UptimeRobot, the BugBug cloud test runners, and — behind
 > `/root/.extended.firewall.exceptions.cnf` — Imperva, Sucuri, Auth0, Site24x7), with a
 > diff-guard that reverts an unexpected `csf.allow` change (it compares sorted copies of
 > the file, so only a changed or missing operator line counts — never the position the